 With that said, the most common restrictions that will impact your crowdfunding endeavors are the sanctions placed against the following countries:

 In general, these sanctions prevent Indiegogo from sending money to or doing business with these countries and people residing within these countries.
 This also means we will be unable to accept contributions or campaigns from these countries.
-There are also more specific regulations for each country, which you can see here.

 What types of campaigns are allowed under OFAC?